 App protection allows me to specify what apps should only be allowed to connect to the internet when the VPN is connected.
 If I torrent, for example, I can add my torrent client to this list so that it is never used without the VPN.
 Whenever I launch my torrent manager, CyberGhost will automatically connect.

 Kill switches are available on both the desktop and mobile apps, which is rare–most VPNs don’t have them on their iOS and Android versions.
 A kill switch cuts off the internet to my device if the VPN connection unexpectedly drops, preventing unencrypted data leaks.
+The kill switch cannot be disabled on desktop, which some users might find annoying.

 Security, privacy, and logging